gabotronix/underpass/README.md

 #### Post-Installation: sudo User For Your Docker Host

-It's highly advised to log in to your server (aka Docker host) via a non-privileged user.
-You'll then only need to escalate root privileges by prepending your commands with `sudo`.
+It's highly advised to log in to your server (aka Docker host) as a non-privileged user.
+You'll then only need to escalate to root privileges by prepending your commands with `sudo`.

 For example, we'll create a user named `userpass` and give it sudo permissions.